-The gold owned by the Trust will be comprised of London Bars and, for the limited purposes described herein, other gold and coins in connection with a surrender of shares by a Delivery Applicant.
+The gold owned by the Trust will be comprised of London Bars and, for the limited purposes described herein, other gold and coins in connection with a surrender of Shares by a Delivery Applicant.
 The Trust may hold London Bars (which vary in Fine Ounce content between 350 and 430 Fine Ounces) and, for the limited purposes described herein, also may obtain 10 Ounce Bars, 1 Ounce Bars, or other gold bars and coins, without numismatic value, having a minimum fineness (or purity) of 995 parts per 1,000 (99.5%) or, for American Gold Eagle gold coins, with a minimum fineness of 91.67%.

-To facilitate the exchange of shares for physical gold, the Sponsor may engage in over-the-counter transactions with precious metals dealers to exchange the Trust's gold for gold of different specifications.
+To facilitate the exchange of Shares for physical gold, the Sponsor may engage in over-the-counter transactions with precious metals dealers to exchange the Trust's gold for gold of different specifications.
 The over-the-counter transactions may involve an exchange of unallocated gold for physical gold of the Delivery Applicant's choice.
 The Sponsor typically will engage in such over-the-counter transactions to facilitate exchanging the Trust's London Bars for physical gold of other specifications.
-Typically, gold of other specifications will be held by the Trust for only a limited amount of time in order to furnish such gold to the Delivery Applicant through the delivery method specified in the Delivery Applicants taking delivery of physical gold other than London Bars.
+Typically, gold of other specifications will be held by the Trust for only a limited amount of time in order to furnish such gold to the Delivery Applicant through the delivery method specified in the Delivery Application.
+The expense of conducting such over-the-counter transactions requested by the Sponsor are covered by the Exchange Fee paid by Delivery Applicants taking delivery of physical gold other than London Bars.